-2. The AGM Requirements in Singapore
+The AGM requirements in Singapore

 There are some requirements that you should know when holding an Annual General Meeting in Singapore.

-2.1.
-Time frame for holding an AGM
+Time frame of AGM

 According to Section 175A(1) of the Companies Act, your company in Singapore has to hold an AGM: